- Province: Western Cape

 - Municipality: Bergrivier:

 This settlement, established in 1810, originated on a portion of a cattle farm called Burgershoek, owned by Hendrik Schalk Burger.
 In his later years, Burger received care from his slave, Christiana Maniesa.
 He left the farm to Maniesa and her five children, a decision that his children contested in court.
 However, the court upheld the will because of its clear terms.
 After the death of Maniesa’s last child, Moravian missionaries bought the farm, established a mission station, and built a beautiful church in 1846.
-The village church, parsonage, and water mill all hold the status of national monuments.
+The village church, parsonage, and water mill are all built in local stone and hold the status of national monuments.

 The postal code for Goedverwacht is 7323.
 (Streets) and 7323.(Boxes)